xapian/xapian/xapian-applications/omega/docs/omegascript.rst

 	URL for displaying to the user (rather than in links), but which should still work if copied and pasted.

+$qid{TEXT}
+	unique ID for the query TEXT which would be usually taken from $query.
+	This command uses MD5 hashing algorithm to produce a 128-bit hash for the given query text which is used as a unique ID.

 $query[{PREFIX}]
 	list of query strings for prefix PREFIX.
 Any tab characters in the query strings are converted to spaces before adding them to the list